- If you don't want others to find out, learn how to view Google Docs anonymously.

 Your real account name would not appear to other users while viewing the document now.

 However, all else remains the same.
-Whether you can make edits, or leave comments, will all depend on the permissions provided by the user who created the document, and won’t be affected by going anonymous.
+Whether you can edit or leave comments depends on the permissions provided by the user who created the document and won’t be affected by going anonymous.

 2. Use Incognito mode